FDoronio79/paper-stonks/journals/jessica_lora.md

 Today:

-* I walked two of my teammates through the steps of building a FastAPI for positions.
-I think its important that we all get a chance to work with making FastAPIs.
-Again, changes will need to be made to the Positins table, as I made many fields VARCHARS for simplicity.
-I will need to discuss with teammates which ones should be ForeignKeys to Transactions table.
+* I worked on the FastAPI for Positions.

+I worked with Tiffany to complete the FasAPIs for Positions.
+I did the GET all, POST create, and DELETE.
+We figured out the ForeignKey fields for Positions and Transactions.